autonity/docs.autonity.org/content/docs/concepts/system-model/_index.md

 Transactions are standard Ethereum transaction structures.
 Autonity supports both legacy (type 0) and EIP 1559 (type 2) transaction types.
 Use of the EIP 1559 type 2 transaction to take advantage of the economic benefits provided by the EIP 1559 fee market mechanism is recommended.

-{{% alert title="Note" %}}For an explanation of how specifying gas in transactions differs between legacy and EIP 1559 transaction types, see the Ethereum developer docs explanation of Gas and Fees - [https://ethereum.org/en/developers/docs/gas/ <i class='fas fa-external-link-alt'></i>](https://ethereum.org/en/developers/docs/gas/).{{% /alert %}}
+{{% alert title="Note" %}}For an explanation of how specifying gas in transactions differs between legacy and EIP 1559 transaction types, see Ethereum developer docs "Gas and Fees" - [https://ethereum.org/en/developers/docs/gas/ <i class='fas fa-external-link-alt'></i>](https://ethereum.org/en/developers/docs/gas/).{{% /alert %}}

 Generated and signed by accounts on the network, transactions are submitted to the system via participant node client API's.
 The client performs standard Ethereum pre-flight checks to the transaction before broadcasting it to the network.